-D. Coordination and Continuity of Care
+D. Coordination of Care

-In addition to the general coordination and continuity of care requirements outlined in Article III.G of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific coordination and continuity of care requirements:
+In addition to the general coordination and continuity of care requirements outlined in Article III.G of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor coordination and continuity of care requirements:

+1. Reassessments:

-- 1. Reassessments: - i.
-The Contractor shall ensure: - a.
-Outpatient beneficiaries are reassessed, at a minimum of every 90 days, unless medical necessity warrants more frequent reassessments, as documented in the individualized treatment plan. - b.
-Intensive outpatient beneficiaries are reassessed, at a minimum of every 60 days, unless medical necessity warrants more frequent reassessments, as documented in the individualized treatment plan. - c.
-Beneficiaries initially authorized for residential treatment are reassessed, at a minimum of every 30 days, unless medical necessity warrants more frequent reassessments, as documented in the individualized treatment plan. - 2.
-Transitions to Other Levels of Care: - i.
-The Contractor shall ensure: - a.
-Subcontracted DMC-ODS providers' case managers transition the beneficiaries to appropriate LOC.
+- The Contractor shall ensure that its subcontracted DMC-ODS providers reassess all Outpatient and Intensive Outpatient beneficiary treatment plans, at a maximum of every 90 days, unless medical necessity warrants more frequent reassessments as documented in the individualized treatment plan. - ii.
+The Contractor shall reassess beneficiaries initially authorized for residential treatment, at a minimum of every 30 days, unless medical necessity warrants more frequent reassessments, as documented in the individualized treatment plan.

+2. Transitions to Other Levels of Care:

+i.
+The Case Coordinators shall ensure the transition of the

+beneficiaries to appropriate LOC.
 This may include step-up or step-down in SUD treatment services.
-Case managers shall provide warm handoffs and transportation to the new LOC when medically necessary and documented in the individualized treatment plan. - i.
-For beneficiaries served in outpatient, intensive outpatient, or recovery services, the subcontracted DMC-ODS providers' case managers shall transition beneficiaries between levels of care. - If beneficiary is determined to be in need of residential treatment services, the BAL or subcontracted referral agencies shall facilitate transition to residential treatment services in coordination with the pre-existing case manager
+Case Managers shall provide warm hand-offs and transportation to the new LOC when medically necessary and documented in the individualized treatment plan.

 - ii.
-For beneficiaries served in residential treatment services, the case managers from the BAL or one of the subcontracted referral agencies shall transition the beneficiaries to the appropriate LOC. - All case managers transition beneficiaries to the appropriate LOC, no later than 10 business days from the time of assessment or reassessment, with no interruption of current treatment services. - ii.
-The Contractor shall manage: - a.
-A beneficiary's transition of care to a subcontracted DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility, when the BAL or subcontracted DMC-ODS provider is notified by the facility. - b.
-A beneficiary's transition of care to a subcontracted DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in a subcontracted Chemical Dependency Recovery Hospital (CDRH) or Acute Freestanding Psychiatric hospital, when the BAL or subcontracted DMC-ODS provider is notified by the facility. - 3.
-Co-occurring Disorders: - i.
+The Contractor's Case Coordinator or the DMC-ODS provider's Case Coordinators shall ensure transitions to other LOCs occur no later than 10 business days from the time of assessment or reassessment with no interruption of current treatment services. - iii.
+Case Coordinators from both the discharging and admitting provider agencies shall be responsible to facilitate the transition between levels of care, including assisting in scheduling an intake appointment, ensuring a minimal delay between discharge and admission at the next LOC. - iv.
+The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in an acute care hospital, or another Fee for Service (FFS) facility. - v.
+The Contractor shall manage a beneficiary's transition of care to a DMC-ODS provider when that beneficiary has received, and no longer requires, inpatient SUD services (ASAM level 3.7 and 4.0 services) in a subcontracted Chemical Dependency Recovery Hospital (CDRH) or Acute Freestanding Psychiatric hospital.

+3. Co-occurring Disorders:

+- i.
 The Contractor shall ensure: - a.
-Subcontractors conduct comprehensive screening assessment with each beneficiary that includes a determination of other co-occurring conditions. - Beneficiaries determined to have co-occurring disorders receive referral to participate in a complementary program specialized in the treating the other type of condition.
+Subcontractors conduct comprehensive assessment with each beneficiary that includes a determination of other co-occurring conditions.

+Beneficiaries determined to have co-occurring disorders receive referral to concurrently participate in a complementary program specialized in the treating the other type of condition.